 Elmhurst University offers federal, state and institutional financial aid based on demonstrated financial need.
 These programs supplement any institutional achievement-based scholarships awarded at the time of admission.

 Most students receive more than one type of aid in their financial aid package.
 A variety of other financing options, including loans and payment plans, are available for those who are not eligible for need-based aid based on their FAFSA.

 - Scholarships and other awards.
 Elmhurst University awards scholarships on the basis of academic achievement, talent in the arts, membership in the United Church of Christ and in several other categories.
 Scholarships are gift awards that do not need to be paid back.

 - External scholarship sources.
 View a list of scholarship opportunities offered by nonprofits, civic organizations and other institutions.
 You will also find a list of searchable scholarship websites.

 - Grants.
 These grants are awarded based on financial need and do not need to be repaid.
-Elmhurst students receive grants from the College itself and from the state and federal governments.
+Elmhurst students receive grants from the University itself and from the state and federal governments.

 - Campus employment.
-Many Elmhurst students work on campus, either through the Federal Work-Study Program (which assists students with financial need) or through employment funded by the College.
+Many Elmhurst students work on campus, either through the Federal Work-Study Program (which assists students with financial need) or through employment funded by the University.

 - Loans.
 Elmhurst participates in all relevant federal loan programs.
 Unlike grants and scholarships, student loans must be repaid.
 Some students also take out alternative loans through banks or other lenders or federal PLUS loans for parents.

 - Military and veterans benefits.
-Elmhurst College is a Yellow Ribbon School and participates in all applicable federal programs for veterans, service members and their dependents.
+Elmhurst University is a Yellow Ribbon School and participates in all applicable federal programs for veterans, service members and their dependents.

 - Financial aid for graduate students.
 Elmhurst offers a limited number of scholarships and grants to help defray the cost of your graduate education.
 You may also apply for federal loans.